notjishy/FlightRising-URL-Underline-Fix/README.md

 ## How to install
 Installing this extension is generally pretty simple, however since it is not in the official Chrome Web Store it is a little more involved than normal, not by much though.

+#### Chrome-based Browsers:
-1. Go the "Releases" section of this repository and download the latest ` FlightRising-URL-Underline-Fix.crx ` file.
+1. Go to the "Releases" section of this repository and download the latest ` Chrome_FlightRising-URL-Fixer.crx ` file.
 2. Go to your browser's extensions settings and click the option in the top corner to enable "Developer Mode".
 3. Drag and drop the file you just downloaded in step 1 onto the extensions settings page.
 This should install the extension for you.

+#### Firefox-based Browsers:
+1. Go to the "Releases" section of this repository and download the latest ` Firefox_FlightRising-URL-Fixer.xpi ` file.
+2. In your browser's Add-ons manager page, click the gear icon and select "Install Add-on From File..."
+3. Navigate to where you downloaded the file and select it.

 ## Features